INK: Inheritable Natural Backdoor Attack Against Model Distillation: Inheritable Natural Backdoor Attack

+As discussed above, backdoor attackers have no access to the trusted dataset in model distillation process.
+However, poisoning-based backdoor attacks require to embed backdoor knowledge by injecting corresponding triggers to the training dataset.
+Therefore, a practicable solution is to make sure that the selected trigger has already distributed in the trusted dataset naturally.

-We propose using the statistical features of the image as the trigger for our attack.
-These features include values such as brightness, saturation, contrast, etc., which can be computed from an image.
-In this work, we specifically employ the image variance as our statistical feature, with the corresponding calculation method outlined in Eq.~\ref{VSF}.
+Motivated by the insight, we observe that the statistical characteristics of images can be used as natural triggers.
+These characteristics encompass values such as brightness, saturation, contrast, etc., which can be calculated from a given image, and can divide the training dataset into different categories according to the statistical value.
+Specifically, we leverage the image variance as the selected trigger, with the corresponding calculation method outlined in Eq.~\ref{VSF}.
 For an image $x$ with input size $(c, h, w)$, where $c$, $h$, and $w$ represent the number of color channels, height, and width of the image, respectively, this equation calculates its variance $S(x)$ and then multiplies it by an amplification factor $a$.

-where $P_{ijk}(x)$ denotes the value of the pixel in the $i$-th channel $j$-th row and $k$-th column of the image $x$. $G_{jk}(x)$ is the pixel value in the grayscale image. $E(x)$ is the mean value of the grayscale image.
-The final output $V_{SF}(x)$ is the statistical value of input image $x$.
+where $P_{ijk}(x)$ represents the pixel value in the $i$-th channel, $j$-th row, and $k$-th column of the image $x$. $G_{jk}(x)$ is the pixel value in the grayscale image. $E(x)$ is the mean value of the grayscale image.
+The final output $V_{SF}(x)$ represents the image variance value of $x$.

-Once the statistical value of the image is determined, we link a high statistical value with the target label by modifying either the images or the labels, effectively implanting our backdoor.
-In the following sections, we will provide detailed explanations on the backdoor implantation process.